Fiona-T/pension-pal/README.md

     * each card contains
       * card header: Company name
       * card body: date of joining and leaving service, full/part-time
+      * card body includes a label for Pensions, with either a note confirming none are attached, or if there are pensions attached then they are listed with links to view the pension details
       * card footer: Edit and Delete buttons
     * Edit Employment page displays when the Edit button is clicked
       * Form containing the following mandatory fields, pre-populated with the existing information: Company name, Date of joining, Date of leaving, Full-time or part-time
+      * helptext and validation same as the Add Job form
       * Confirm changes button to submit the form, redirects to the My Jobs page
+      * flash message confirms the changes were saved
-      * Cancel button brings the user back to the My Jobs page
+      * Cancel button brings the user back to the previous page they were on
     * Delete Employment modal displays when the Delete button is clicked
-      * Warning message to the user, advising that this can't be un-done and will also result in deletion of any Pensions attached to the employment
+      * Warning message to the user, advising that this can't be un-done and if there are pensions attached, lists the pensions and confirms that this will also result in deletion of these pensions
-      * Cancel button brings the user back to the My Jobs page
+      * Cancel button brings the user back to the previous page they were on
       * Delete Job button to confirm deletion of the employment and redirects back to the My Jobs page
+      * flash message confirms the deletion
 - #### My Pensions page
   * Two sections: Add Pension and Your Pensions
   * Add Pension